shreysudan/query-parser/README.md

 # query-parser

 A simple query parser made with HTML/CSS/JS.
+No frameworks used apart from bootstrap.

 Added some changes.